SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

 ## Exercise 1.5 Add the Instance to a Group

-1. Instances can be organized by creating database groups.
+1. Instances can be organized by creating groups.
 Use the folder icon  to create a new group and drag and drop the connection into it.

     ![](images/Groups.png)